gladiaio/gladia-samples/javascript-browser/README.md

 ### run

-Open the file `src/streaming.html` in a recent browser and submit the form.
+Download and open the file `src/streaming.html` in a recent browser and submit the form.
+You can also access it directly here: https://gladiaio.github.io/gladia-samples/streaming.html.